micromata/Baumeister/README.md

 We are using »conventional changelog« to get relevant changes out of the git commit history and group them nicely.

-You should write your commit messages with this [conventions](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md) in mind.
+You should write your commit messages with these [conventions](https://github.com/conventional-changelog/conventional-changelog/blob/master/packages/conventional-changelog-angular/convention.md) in mind.

 See the last [commits](https://github.com/micromata/baumeister/commits) of Baumeister for some real life commit messages.